 Raw foodism simply describes a way of eating, it is a raw and usually, plant based diet.

-Raw eating is neither a conventional weight loss diet, a religion or even a weird, hippie eating fad.
+Raw eating is neither a conventional weight loss diet, a religion or even a weird fad.
 It is, however, a way of life for many health-minded people.
-This type of eating is also known as “going raw” or “eating a raw diet,” describes a lifestyle where cooked foods are eliminated and is the practice of eating raw foods instead of traditional cooked foods.
-Usually, the raw, usually only plant derived foods are both organic and non-genetically modified (GMO) food.
+This type of eating is also known as “going raw” or “eating a raw diet,” describes a lifestyle where cooked foods are eliminated and it is the practice of eating raw foods instead of traditional cooked foods.
+Usually, the raw, plant derived foods are both organic and non-genetically modified (GMO) food.
 Those who practice such eating habits are referred to as “raw foodists.”

 This practice of eating mainly raw food includes many variations of several eating habits.
 The most popular types of raw foodism are:

 Vegan Raw – Those who follow this type of raw food diet eat only plant derived foods in their natural, uncooked form.
-They exclude all types of animal products including honey, milk, eggs and slaughtered animal by-products.
-These raw foodists can further be divide into 'fruitarians', 'juicearians' and 'sproutarians'.
+They exclude all types of animal products including milk, eggs and slaughtered animal by-products, and sometimes honey.
+These raw foodists can further be divided into 'fruitarians', 'juicearians' and 'sproutarians'.
 The majority of vegan raw foodists utilize a mixture of all of the above methods.